 Instructions

-- Wash, core, and chop apples into chunks.
-Peel if you prefer a smoother sauce.
+- Prep the apples.
+Wash, core, and chop the apples into chunks.
+Peel if a smoother texture is preferred.

-- Seal and cook on High Pressure for 5 minutes.
+- Pressure cook.
+Seal the lid and cook on high pressure for 5 minutes.

-- Let the pressure naturally release for 10 minutes, then quick release the rest.
-Open the lid.
+- Release pressure.
+Allow a natural release for 10 minutes, then carefully quick release the remaining pressure.

-- Use a masher for a chunky texture or an immersion blender for smooth.
+- Blend or mash.
+Use a potato masher for chunky applesauce or an immersion blender for smooth.
 Taste and sweeten if needed.

 Notes